cirosantilli/linux-cheat/posix/README.md

 ###Predefined character classes

-Is the main difference between those and perl (except for very magic perl regex options)
+Is the main difference between those and Perl (except for very magic perl regex options).

 They enclosed in `[::]` inside a `[]`. example: